QuantEcon/lecture-python-intro/lectures/business_cycle.md

 plt.show()
 ```

-Note that the credit rises during economic expansion
+Note that the credit rises during economic expansions
 and stagnates or even contracts after recessions.